NobleMajo/NobleMajo/README.md

 <details>
   <summary><b>🔮 Tech Tips</b></summary>

-  Here are some technologies I use and recommend you try.<br>
+Here are some technologies I can recommend to try.<br>
-  This list is in no particular order, and I've tried many more.<br>
+I have tried and could recommended many more:<br>

 <p align="left">
     <a href="https://golang.org" target="_blank">